-Generally, all of the employees at your organization are eligible to participate in the plan.
-However, your company may exclude the following employees:
+Generally, all of the employees at an organization are eligible.
+However, there are some employees who may be excluded from participating:

-- Those with annual earnings of less than \$750 - Union members covered by a collective bargaining agreement - Nonresident aliens with no U.S. source income - Employees under 21 years of age - Those who have worked for the company fewer than three of the immediately preceding five plan years
+- Those with annual earnings below \$750 - Union members covered by a collective bargaining agreement - Nonresident aliens with no U.S. source of income - Those under 21 years of age - Those who have worked for the company for less than three of the immediately preceding five plan years